From Eden: Writing and composition

-"From Eden" is the sixth track from the album, written by Hozier alone.
-"From Eden" is one of the experimental tracks on the album, with Motown influences breaking down a flamenco bridge while returning to religious metaphor; the lyrics contain "torturous Biblical ponderings", with Hozier slithering from the Garden of Eden to confront a love he deems "familiar/like my mirror, years ago".
-In rhythmical terms, the track follows a predominantly 5/4 time signature.
+"From Eden" is the sixth track from the album and written by Hozier "From Eden" is one of the experimental tracks on the album, with Motown influences breaking down a flamenco bridge while returning to religious metaphor; the lyrics contain "torturous Biblical ponderings", with Hozier slithering from the Garden of Eden to confront a love he deems "familiar/like my mirror, years ago".
+The song is also distinctive for its 5/4 time signature.

 Critical reception

 "From Eden" received praise from critics; The Irish Times commended the track for its "grit and substance" and exclaimed that Hozier's vocals contained a "blue-eyed, soulful delivery", while PopMatters stated that the song saw the Four Tops quartet "put their arms around young Hozier" as he realises a "journey as much about finding himself as it is about finding the girl."

 Commercial performance

-The song peaked at number 15 on the Billboard Hot Rock & Alternative Songs Chart and number 2 on the Irish Singles Chart.
+The song peaked at number 15 on the Billboard Hot Rock & Alternative Songs chart and number 2 on the Irish Singles Chart.
 "From Eden" also scored within the Top 100 charting positions in the UK, Canada, and Belgium, respectively.
-"From Eden" is certified gold in the United Kingdom and Australia.
+"From Eden" is certified platinum in the United Kingdom and gold in Australia.